JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

     // the router middleware goes here
     app.use(app.router);

-If we were to rewrite the forbidder middleware as a Node module, we would need to first create the forbidder.jsmodule file with the following content:
+If we were to rewrite the forbidder middleware as a Node module, we would need to first create the `forbidder.js` module file with the following content:

     module.exports = function(forbidden_day) {
         var days = ['Sunday', 'Monday', 'Tueday', 'Wednesday', 'Thursday',